GET TO KNOW YOUR LOCAL ITALIAN CLUB!

 Carolina is from Sicily and was raised in Palermo where she studied law.
 In 2018, she moved to the United States, and in 2021, she earned her Bachelor’s degree in Public Policy and Administration.
 She minored in European Languages, studying Spanish and French, and she had a cluster in Ancient Languages (Latin and Ancient Greek).
 She has a passion for linguistics, art, and good food.
 She enjoys singing (although she is bad at it), going to the beach, visiting museums, cooking, but mostly eating good Italian food.
 She goes back to Italy every year to visit her family and friends.
 Forza Italia!!!

-Originally from Catania, has a M.A. in Linguistics and a TESOL Certificate from Brigham Young University, where she also taught Italian for 5 years.
-She’s had various experiences as a translator, interpreter and voice recorder.
-Some of her passions are good food, dance, environment, natural healing and transformative conversations.
-She is a true Italian proud of her homeland flavors, culture and language.
-After teaching at Salt Lake Community College for many years, she is now involved in spreading Italian language and culture in public schools.
-She loves being part of the ICSL team as the Intermediate Italian II teacher.
-One of her favorite quotations is “One language sets you in a corridor for life.
-Two languages open every door along the way” (Frank Smith).
+Originally from Catania, Italy, in the beautiful region of Sicily, she has an M.A. in Linguistics and a TESOL Certificate from Brigham Young University, where she also taught Italian for 5 years.
+She has taught at Salt Lake Community College and currently, she is an adjunct instructor at the University of Utah.
+She’s had various experiences as a translator, interpreter, and voice recorder.
+Some of her passions are good food, dance, environment, quotations/proverbs, and transformative conversations.
+She is a true Italian (especially her accent 🙂), proud of her homeland's flavors, culture, and language.
+She loves being part of the ICSL team, and always looks forward to the annual Italian Festa, a great opportunity for spreading the Italian language and culture in this beautiful community.
+One of her favorite quotations is... «One language sets you in a corridor for life.
+Two languages open every door along the way» (Frank Smith)."

 Conversation Lab Organizer